timjstewart/api-script/README.md

 ```
 You can configure whether or not request and/or response bodies are printed and whether or not request and/or response headers are printed by setting these boolean settings to `true` or `false`.

-If logResponseBody is set to true, responses are logged to the logs directory.
+If logResponseBody is set to true, responses are logged to the `hapi-logs` directory.

 # Syntax